dtcenter/METdataio/docs/Users_Guide/load_data.rst

 Background
 **********

-The METdbLoad module provides support for inserting MET output data into a relational database (mysql, mariadb, or aurora).
+The METdbLoad module provides support for inserting MET output data (as .stat files) into a relational database (mysql, mariadb, or aurora).

 Before using the METdbLoad module, the database **must** exist and have the proper permissions